 My leather walking boots are covered in mud as I make my way uphill.
 On one side, a vast frozen river of ice tumbles down a carved rock valley; its cool white beauty is a striking contrast next to the lush green rainforest on the other side of the path.
-As the track winds uphill, I become breathless from the brisk climb and dizzy from the overwhelming views of Fox Glacier New Zealand.
+As the track winds uphill, I become breathless from the brisk climb and dizzy from the overwhelming views on my Fox Glacier walk in southern New Zealand.

 We stop to watch a group of ice climbers – colourful ant-sized dots on the white icy walls – making their way down a cliff face.

 At a high point of our climb, our guide warns us to hold on to a chain secured into the rocky face of the mountain.